Chain-of-Insight/pop-machine-glow/README.md

 PoP Machine Glow (PoPMG) is a zero knowledge encryption oracle and DApp that provides users and puzzle authors with methods to obtain verifiable proof of test completion.
 PoPMG verifies your user knows an without storing a plain text copy of those answers.

-Storage of puzzle answers is handled by the Oracle smart contract; this contract stores the Puzzle ID and its associated answers in a Michelson record type (storage) variable:
+Storage of puzzle answers is handled by the Oracle smart contract; this contract stores the Puzzle ID and its associated answers in a Michelson record type:

 Example (Ligo / Pascal)